 If students live in an apartment or dorm with other Americans, their contact with the local people is limited.
 Economic or social class is also an issue: If privileged U.S. students go to a foreign university with privileged foreign students, as Chip Peterson points out in a column, they may never really experience the broad cultural differences of their new environment.

-SHOSHANNA SUMKA is a graduate student in applied anthropology at the Univ. of Maryland.
-She is a past participant in the School for International Trainings semester in Sumatra, Indonesia and a former leader for the Experiment in International Livings summer program in Ecuador.
+SHOSHANNA SUMKA is a past participant in the School for International Trainings semester in Sumatra, Indonesia and a former leader for the Experiment in International Livings summer program in Ecuador.